-We are in the process of launching a new project – the full title is Neurodiverse Intelligence?
-An examination of culturally-specific social intelligence among people on the autism spectrum or ND-IQ for short.
+We are in the process of launching a new project exploring neurodiverse social interactions.
+Its full title is Diversity in Social Intelligence: an examination of culturally-specific social intelligence among people on the autism spectrum.

 Intelligence is often boiled down to a simple test score, representing core learning skills such as pattern detection and verbal fluency.
 However other forms of intelligence are essential for human behaviour.
 One such form is social intelligence – the repertoire of skills needed to engage effectively with others, in a way which is appropriate to the context.
 These skills are often referred to in psychology by the umbrella term “social cognition”.
 This encompasses abilities such as emotion recognition, effective interpersonal communication and theory of mind.
 The second aspect of social intelligence is appreciation of the social context.
 Examples of social contexts include the cultural context (e.g. Japan vs. the UK), the relationship context (e.g. friend vs. stranger) and the environmental context (e.g. school versus home).